-9.2.38 UE History Information
+9.2.38 UE History Information(FFS)

 The UE History Information IE contains information about cells that a UE has been served by in active state prior to the target cell.
 The overall mechanism is described in TS 36.300 [15].